omidshz100/CarouselSlider_4/README.md

 # CarouselSlider_4
+## The only problem I have is understanding Math logic behind the part for calculating Width of each cell ❓
 ## Description
 This SwiftUI project, named `CarouselSlider_4`, implements a horizontal carousel slider with dynamic card items.
 Each card contains an image, and the slider allows adjusting the width of the cards using a slider.